About as local as you can get…

 Don’t forget to stick around for the afternoon taiko performances!

-The 2018 event is held Sunday, August 5th.
+The event is held sometime between late July and mid-August.
 The date changes each year, so check here or on the neighborhood’s official site for updates.